 When it comes to sleep, there’s a wealth of advice online about what you should or shouldn’t eat and drink at night.

-- If you already have a healthy and well-balanced diet, then small changes may not make that much difference.
+- If you already have a healthy and well-balanced diet, small changes might not make that much difference.

-- For most people, there are probably some foods to avoid before bed.
+- For most people, there are some food types to avoid before bed.

 What does research tell us?

-One of the most comprehensive reviews of the relationship between diet and sleep was carried out by researchers at the Universities of Pennsylvania and Chicago.
+One of the most comprehensive reviews of the relationship between diet and sleep was carried out by researchers in 2014.